Observations and Recommendations About

 With all products, the key to profit is not in the invention or manufacturing.
 It is the marketing.
 That is where I spend most of my time.
 Marketing, not inventing.
 Day after day, month after month, year after year.
 I am constantly working on ways to SELL what I have invented.

 Inventing is only the beginning.
-If I was to put a value on it, I would say it is worth about 2.5% of the success of a product.
+If I was to put a value on it, I would say it is worth about 2% or 3% of the success of a product.
 It just so happens, that is approximately the normal royalty fee paid to patent owners...IF they are fortunate enough to land a licensing deal.
 But getting a royalty licensing deal is extremely rare, as discussed more fully below.
 Another small percentage of the value is making a functional prototype and developing the manufacturing tooling and supply channels.
 Almost all of the success of an invention is due to marketing.

 Inventors are too much in love with our own ideas.
 We get frustrated when others don't have our enthusiasm, not to mention the willingness to invest.
 I have listened to many people with ideas they believe will revolutionize an industry.
 They just can't understand that their idea might be cool, but it lacks the necessary "ingredients for commercial success" which I will discuss on this page.